M4GNV5/PointerScript/LanguageDoc.md

 {
 	return a + b;
 }
-//'operator' 'foreach' 'in' 'this' '{' StatementList '}' operator foreach in this //overloads the foreach statement {
+//'operator' 'foreach' '(' Identifier ',' Identifier ')' 'in' 'this' '{' StatementList '}'
+operator foreach(fields, saveArea) in this //overloads the foreach statement {
+	// for a foreach statement in the form foreach(i, val in myStructInstance) {}
+	// before each iteration this overload will be called
+	// writing to fields[0] will set `i`, writing to fields[1] will set `val` and so on
+	//     sizeof fields returns the amount of fields used in the foreach statement
+	//     e.g. foreach(a, b, c, d, e, f in x) {} leads to sizeof fields == 6
+	//     make sure to check how many fields are available before writing to `fields`
+	// saveArea is a pointer to a single variable which can be used by this overload
+	//     to store iterator meta information.
+Initially this will be set to `undefined`
+	// returning true from this overload lets the body execute
+	// returning false from this overload ends the foreach

+	// retrieve the iterator from the save area var i = *saveArea;
+	if(typeof i != type<int>)
-	for(var i = 0; i < 16; i++)
+		i = 0;

-	{
-		//the yield expression will execute the foreach body like a function
-		//if the yield expression returns a non-zero value the foreach body used 'break' or 'return' if(yield this.items[i], i)
-			return;
-	}
+	// we iterate to 10, afterwords we end the foreach by returning false if(i >= 10)
+		return false;

+	// set the foreach fields
+	if(sizeof fields > 0)
+		fields[0] = i;
+	if(sizeof fields > 1)
+		fields[1] = "derp";

+	// increment and store the iterator
+	i++;
+	*saveArea = i;

+	return true;
 }
 ```